What Is Franchising?

 You might not be particularly passionate about your desired franchise’s products.
 But that does not mean you should completely disregard your values and goals when deciding which franchise to purchase.
 Some franchises are more outspoken about their treatment of employees, the charities, political initiatives they support, or their role in improving their communities.

 You should also consider your personal preferences for your daily routine.
-Do you prefer to get up early and be done with work by mid-afternoon?
+Do you prefer to get up early and finish work by mid-afternoon?
 Would you rather start in the evening and spend your nights at work?
 As the owner, would you prefer to serve customers alongside your staff or sit behind a desk, brainstorming new strategies?

 Questions To Ask Potential Franchisors

 If everything checks out, you can move on to the first step in the official purchase of a franchise: contacting the franchise and explaining your plans.
-This is your opportunity to ask the franchise about any concerns that were raised during your preliminary research.
+You can ask the franchise about any concerns raised during your preliminary research.
 You can even request copies of their business plan and operational manual.
 This will give you a clearer idea of their business model, general marketing strategy, and your day-to-day tasks.
-You’ll learn why this franchise is so successful and which elements you’d have to focus on to maintain their reputation.
+You’ll learn why this franchise is so successful and which elements you must focus on to maintain its reputation.

 What To Look For In An FDD

-Inside the FDD, you’ll find all the information you need in terms of costs, operational procedures, and the franchise’s financial history.
+Inside the FDD, you’ll find all the information regarding costs, operational procedures, and the franchise’s financial history.
 This is where you’ll see the franchise-specific figures we alluded to in the fee section.
-In addition to the upfront franchise fee, the FDD contains the percentages for Royalty Fees and Advertising Fees and the total initial investment required by the franchisee.
-This should be followed by monthly operational expenses, clear distinctions about what is covered by the franchisor, and what you’ll have to pay for yourself.
+In addition to the upfront franchise fee, the FDD contains the percentages for royalty and advertising fees and the total initial investment required by the franchisee.
+This should be followed by monthly operational expenses, clear distinctions about what the franchisor covers, and what you’ll have to pay for yourself.

 The FDD will also outline the complete training process.
 You’ll learn which courses you have to attend, how long they are, and the requirements you must fulfill to become eligible for training.
 This may include obtaining (and paying for) specific licenses and permits.